-Known for its comfy chairs and vintage aesthetics, Bath’s Little Theatre Cinema is a firm favourite for watching new releases, much-loved classics, and live cultural screenings from top theatres from around the world.
-As the theatre celebrates the 80-year anniversary of showing feature films, Emma Clegg talks to owner Hilary King, the daughter of the theatre’s founder
+Known for its comfy chairs and vintage aesthetics, Bath’s Little Theatre Cinema has always been a favourite for watching new releases, much-loved classics, and live cultural screenings from theatres from around the world.
+As the way forward for cinemas is considered, we remember our talk with owner Hilary King, the daughter of the theatre’s founder, about how it all started

 Consuelo first came to Bath to work with Helen Hope, one of Bath’s first female magistrates, who was closely involved in women’s and children’s welfare before the welfare state existed.
 When Hope died in her fifties, she left her considerable fortune to Consuelo, enabling her to build and develop the Little Theatre.